rat10/nng/transclusion.md

 ## Inheritance of Annotations

-Annotations are inherited if they target the whole graph.
-That is the case if they use:

-- either no [fragment identifier](fragments.md) at all
-- or the `nng:graph` fragment identifier.

-Annotations on individual nodes - subject, predicate, object or triples - in a nested graph are not inherited by graphs nested as such nodes.
+Transclusion doesn't mean that annotations are inherited, neither on terms, triples or graphs.
+The one exception is the `nng:tree` [fragment identifier](fragments.md): annotations using `nng:tree` annotate the graph and all transcluded graphs.

+## Circular Transclusion

+Transclusion relations are not allowed to create circular references.
+That can't happen in the NNG syntax, but when using explicit nesting statements.

-### Transclusion vs Inclusion vs owl:imports
+## Transclusion vs Inclusion vs owl:imports

 The differences to the [inclusion](graphLiterals.md) mechanism is that
 - inclusion is defined on graph literals, whereas transclusion is defined on graph sources, and